julieperreau/julieperreau.github.io/cv.md

 **J Perreau**, H Zheng, JE Powell, NA Moran.
 2017.
 Strain-level specialization in polysaccharide metabolism of the gut microbiota of bees.
 2017.
 University of Texas Institute for Cellular and Molecular Biology Retreat.
 2017.

 **J Perreau**, FM Marques, G Borrel, S Gribaldo.
 2017.
-Evolutionary processes underlying the ecological success of the Diaforarchaea, an emerging superclass of the Euryarchaeota.
+Evolutionary processes underlying the ecological success of the Diaforarchaea, an emerging superclass of the Euryarchaeota.<br>

-• Annual Meeting for the Society for Molecular Biology and Evolution (SMBE)
+• Annual Meeting for the Society for Molecular Biology and Evolution (SMBE)<br>
 • American Society for Microbiology (ASM) Microbe

 **J Perreau**, G Borrel, S Gribaldo.
 2016.
 Gene gains drive adaptation to different environments in the Diaforarchaea, an emerging superclass of the Euryarchaeota found in ocean, peat, and the human gut.
 GDR Archaea Annual Conference.